Targeting relative risk heterogeneity with causal forests: Relative risk causal forests

-Any forest-based method is fundamentally defined by the rule that determines whether and where to split the data at a given node.
-Causal forests target absolute risk due to the optimization criterion used when splitting nodes -- maximizing variation in $\hat{\tau}_{RD}(X_i)$.
-In order to target relative risk, we therefore need to modify this splitting procedure.
-We begin with a proposal for an alternative node-splitting procedure based on generalized linear models (GLM), then discuss how it can be specified to target relative risk.
+Forest-based methods are fundamentally characterized by the rule that determines whether and where to split the data at each node.
+In standard causal forests, this rule targets heterogeneity in the absolute risk because it aims to maximize variation in $\tau_{RD}(X_i)$.
+To instead target heterogeneity in the relative risk, we modify this splitting criterion to focus on variation in $\tau_{RR}(X_i)$.
+We begin by proposing a general alternative node-splitting procedure based on exhaustive generalized linear model (GLM) comparison, and then specialize it to the relative risk setting.
+Our implementation modifies the open-source \texttt{grf} package in \texttt{R}, and is available at \texttt{https://github.com/vshirvaikar/rrcf}.